 Safe Routes to School

-Safe Routes to School promotes walking and biking throughout our community, including pedestrian routes to the farmers market.
-They will be at the Market the second Saturday of each month from 10:00 a.m. to noon offering bike education.
+Safe Routes to School promotes walking and biking throughout our community, including pedestrian routes to the Market.
+They will be featured at the Market on select Saturdays offering bike safety and education.